sanjaynagi/sanjinho-site/content/posts/27-06-23-user-friendly-pipelines-pt1.md

 </figure>

 I hope that others might find this a useful approach to building workflows.
 Exciting as it is, it now means I have the task of converting [rna-seq-pop](https://github.com/sanjaynagi/rna-seq-pop) to this way of workflow infrastructure!
 Wish me luck!

-Stay tuned for part 2, where we delve into the mystical world of GUIs for Snakemake workflows.